meetprajapati10/user-dashboard/README.md

 This project is a web application built with React, TypeScript, and Vite, designed to provide a dashboard for managing and visualizing user data.
 It includes features for displaying a list of users, recent joined users, and various user statistics through interactive charts.

+## Live Demo

+You can view a live demo of the application here: [User Dashboard Live Demo](https://meetprajapati10.github.io/user-dashboard/)

 ## Key Features

 - **Dashboard Overview:** A comprehensive dashboard displaying key metrics and insights.